Daemanic/ST4017CMD/README.md

 # Network Intrusion Detection System (IDS)

-It is a lightweight Python script with graphical user interface (GUI) designed to monitor any activity on the network traffic and automatically alerts about potential flood attacks and modify the firewall of the system.
+It is a lightweight Python script with graphical user interface (GUI) designed to monitor any activity on the network traffic and automatically alerts about potential flood attacks and modify the firewall.

 ---

 # Cloning Repository